Dylvn/hashmal-go/README.md

 # hashmal-go
 A simple website created in Go.
-That's my first app in go for try the language.
+That's my first app in Go to try the language.

 # Installation